Meet & Greet

 The Hawthorniana does not end there.
 Edgeworth has Hawthorne, built in 1870 by William K. McClintock, and Hawthorn Ridge, built in 1934 by William B. Trainer (architect: Janssen and Cocken); and Sewickley Heights has Pulpit Rock.
 Was Colonial Revival Pulpit Rock, built in 1901 by Samuel and Jeannette Walker (seven bedrooms, stables, billiard room, circa-1910 elevator, architect: Rutan and Russell) christened after a site of the same name at Brook Farm in West Roxbury MA, the (short-lived) utopian experiment in which Hawthorne participated and on which he based his roman à clef The Blithedale Romance?
 As I see it, dear editor, I am being invited to make sense of the surrounding privileged utopia through the lens of Dark Romanticism.

 Invited?
 If I don’t step lively, I will sooner be the prey of pheasant shooters and fox hunters.
 The chase rather than the ball could begin any moment.
 The ball?
 Yes, at Mrs. Jones’s Beaux Arts Fair Acres, designed in 1917 by Hiss and Weekes.
-Weighing in at 102 rooms (33 bedrooms), Fair Acres should be hard to miss.
+Weighing in at 50 rooms, Fair Acres should be hard to miss.
 Do its 17 bathrooms count as rooms?
 L.G. guides me (uphill, SE, across private property) to Backbone Road, where I cannot resist Farm Hill (architect: William Ross Proctor, with additions by Hiss and Weekes and MacClure and Spahr).
 Mrs. Edith Oliver Rea’s 19 gardeners, preoccupied by Farm Hill’s nine greenhouses on 40 cultivated acres lauded as one of the outstanding gardens of America in a 1928 issue of Country Life, look right through me.
 Her 60-foot waterfall, lily pond, scented garden of heliotrope and lavender and dairy barn inspired by Le Petit Trianon threaten to make me fashionably late for the ball.
 The portrait by Chartran of the lady of the Tudor Revival manor bestows a frown.